Jamba!

-Jamba (formerly Jamba!) was a German company, operating under the name Jamster in China, Armenia, Georgia, Saudi Arabia, Iran, Oman, France, Kuwait, Turkey, Switzerland, Kazakhstan, Austria, Brazil, Israel, United Arab Emirates, United Kingdom, United States,Sweden,Iraq and Malaysia.
-Jamba's main line of business was the creation and marketing of ringtones for mobile phones.
-It is perhaps best known for the ringtone characters Sweety the Chick, Crazy Frog, Anna Blue and Schnuffel Bunny.
-The company also sold insurance for mobile phones and home electronics and ran online gaming and online dating services.
+Jamba (formerly Jamba!) is a German company that created and marketed ringtones for mobile phones.
+It operated under the name Jamster in Australia, New Zealand, China, Armenia, Georgia, Saudi Arabia, Iran, Oman, France, Kuwait, Turkey, Switzerland, Kazakhstan, Austria, Brazil, Israel, the United Arab Emirates, the United Kingdom, the United States, Puerto Rico, Canada, Sweden, Iraq, Poland, Malaysia, Indonesia and Russia.
+They are very well known for their many ringtone characters including Crazy Frog, Gummibär, Holly Dolly, René la Taupe, Schnuffel Bunny, and Psycho Teddy.

 History

 The company was founded in Berlin's Kreuzberg district in 2000.

-VeriSign was a successful internet security company that had a series of product lines that connected mobile network companies' text message networks together securely—in 2004, about 3 billion per day.
+VeriSign was a successful internet security company that had a series of product lines that connected mobile network companies' text message networks together securely, processing about 3 billion per day in 2004.
 VeriSign CEO Stratton Sclavos recognised that with VoIP products developing, the revenues could decrease, and so he hired Vernon Irvin as Executive Vice President and General Manager of VeriSign's Communications Services division to solve the problem.
 Irvin saw good but technical and expensive products, but saw the volumes of exchange over the system as the solution.

-In late 2004 under Irvin's direction, VeriSign bought Jamba for $270 million.
+In late 2004, under Irvin's direction, VeriSign bought Jamba for $270 million.
 Jamba at the time built mobile applications, games, ringtones and wallpapers, and was also in over 40 countries worldwide.
 The VeriSign team had recognised that there were twice as many mobile phones as there were computers, which also had built-in computer technology.
 Effectively, VeriSign now had a new content distribution platform which also integrated with the internet, which was both secure and auditable—now all they needed was the content.

 VeriSign relocated Jamba's HQ Office to prestige premises in the Dom Aquarée building near Alexanderplatz in the centre of Berlin.

-In 2005 Jamba started doing business in China.
+In 2005, Jamba started doing business in China.

 While Irvin sourced content, Jamba became Jamster in the United States.
 Irvin struck a deal with Kevin Liles, President of Warner Music Group, to provide mobile consumers with early access to hip-hop artist Mike Jones' debut album "Who Is Mike Jones?"—in return, Jones created the first artist-endorsed Jamster ring-tone advertisement in the US.
 When "Who is Mike Jones" was released it debuted among the top 5 albums on the Billboard charts and went on to sell over a million copies.
 The Crazy Frog ringtone did the same in Europe.